MHCommunity/guide/src/pages/guide/count-countess.md

 ## Queso Geyser

+{% location
+ name="Queso Geyser"
+ src="/images/locations/queso-geyser.png"
+ description="A highly active geyser home to powerful Draconic mice.
+The extreme heat fluctuations and stages of the geysers natural eruption cycle also affect the activity of the native mice population."
+/%}

 This is the second part of the Queso region.

 You are recommended to use BEST and OESB here.
 You can earn some SUPERBrie+ from sniping in every stage here, check out discord for more info.
 There are 3 stages in the Queso Geyser